surajjayraman/Movies/README.md

 Present the user with a grid arrangement of movie posters upon launch.
 Allow user to change sort order via a setting:
-The sort order can be by most popular or by highest-rated Allow the user to tap on a movie poster and transition to a details screen with additional information such as: original title movie poster image thumbnail
+The sort order can be by most popular or by highest-rated.
+Allow the user to tap on a movie poster and transition to a details screen with additional information such as: original title movie poster image thumbnail